GoogleCloudDataproc/initialization-actions/jupyter_sparkmonitor/README.md

 **The
 [Jupyter Component](https://cloud.google.com/dataproc/docs/concepts/components/jupyter)
-is the best way to use Jupyter with Cloud Dataproc.
+is the best way to use Jupyter Spark Monitor with Cloud Dataproc.
 To learn more about Dataproc Components see [here](https://cloud.google.com/dataproc/docs/concepts/components/overview).**